 In the summer, there are vibrant festivals throughout the country, such as Gion Matsuri in Kyoto and Tanabata festivals.

-December, January, and February are the absolute best times to explore Japan.
-In winter, you can check out skiing and snowboarding in regions like Hokkaido and Nagano.
-Warm up in traditional hot spring baths (onsens) while surrounded by snow.
+December, January, and February are the absolute best times to explore the country.
+In winter, you can check out skiing and snowboarding in a region like Nagano.
+Warm up in traditional hot spring baths (onsens) while surrounded by snow and secure your stay in one of Nagano’s finest accommodations during this magical season!

 In Japan, it’s a good idea to avoid sticking your chopsticks upright in a bowl while chowin’ down.
 Now, that’s one chopstick etiquette I wish I knew before travelling to Japan.